mihai-vlc/uglifyjs-folder/README.md

 Pull requests are appreciated.

 ## Release History
+- 02/Apr/2022
+  - Upgraded terser to 5.12.0
+  - Upgraded the development dependencies to the latest version
+  - Removed the testing on node v10 from travis ci
+  - Fixes #32

 - 21/Jun/2021
   - Upgraded terser to 5.7.0
   - Modified the package API from synchronous to async/await The cli interface remained the same.

 - 23/Jul/2020
   - Released 2.0.0 with the terser minifier.
   - Removed uglify-js and uglify-es from the dependencies.